Woman of the Apocalypse: History

 Pope Paul VI, and Pope John Paul II.

+Theologians view the Woman of the apocalyse in Revelation 12:1–3 as a foresight to the Virgin Mary, both the mother of God and the mother of church; taking Revelation 12 as a reference to Mary, Israel, and the Church as a threefold symbolism through the Book of Isaiah and affirms Mary as the mother of Jesus Christ as the prophetic fulfilment described in Revelation 12 (cf. Isaiah 7:14, 26:17, 54:1, 66:7).

+Pope Pius X explicitly identified the "woman" of the Revelation with the Virgin in his encyclical Ad diem illum.
+Pope Benedict XVI also made this identification several times, associating the "crown of twelve stars" with Mary's authority among the saints.
+The same did Pope Francis.

 Theological interpretation

 The woman's "male child" is a reference to Jesus (Revelation 12:5), since he is destined to "rule all nations with a rod of iron" (Revelation 12:5).
 The dragon trying to devour the woman's child at the moment of his birth (Revelation 12:4) is a reference to Herod the Great's attempt to kill the infant Jesus (Matthew 2:16).
 Through his death and resurrection and Ascension, Jesus "was snatched up to God and to his throne" (Revelation 12:5).

 In the interpretation of Pius X (1904), the birth is not that of Jesus but "surely ours", (i.e. the Church Militant) "we who, being yet detained in exile, are still to be brought forth to the perfect love of God and eternal happiness".
 Pius XII (1950) makes explicit the reference to the Assumption of Mary.

 And John Paul II (1987) to the Protoevangelium interpretation of Genesis 3:15, and by extension the symbolic identification of the Woman with both Mary and Eve.